EthanJustice/moulin/README.md

 #### Exports

+If you're having trouble adding imports in FireFox, make sure you've set the `type` attribute of the script that imports/exports to `module`.

-Note: items are not guaranteed to have a value immediately.
+**Note**: items are not guaranteed to have a value immediately.
 If you want to make sure they do, listen for the `moulin-ready` hook.

 ```plaintext
 /modules/binds.js